 Even better, leasing reached a record high in 2016.
 This means there should be a glut of used luxury cars throughout 2019 and 2020.
 If you’re willing to negotiate, you may be able to talk your way into a rock-bottom price for a lightly used car.

 Since new luxury cars are more likely to be leased, you’ll find that used models don’t have many miles.
-In addition, free or discount maintenance programs offered by manufacturers results in a well-maintained used car.
+In addition, using manufacturer-discounted maintenance programs result in a well-maintained used car.
 This means your recently used car should be almost as good as if you’d bought it new.

 Of course, if you buy an older used luxury car, mileage and maintenance are as variable as any other car.